fred-mba/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 _void free_listint(listint_t *head)_

-- This function iteratively frees up each node in the linked list by storing the head node in a temporary pointer variable `temp`, then moving on to the next node by updating the temp pointer, and finally freeing up the memory for the node pointed to by temp.
+- This function iteratively frees up each node in the linked list by storing the head node in a temporary pointer variable `temp`, then moving on to the next node by updating the `temp` pointer, and finally freeing up the memory for the node pointed to by `temp`.
 - This process is repeated until head address is NULL, which indicates the end of the linked list.

 _void free_listint2(listint_t **head)_